-Mental health disorders are psychological conditions marked by seriously impaired psychological and social functioning.
-Adolescents diagnosed with severe mental health disorders are often unable to function effectively at home or in the community.
-Mental health disorders sometimes consist of a combination of affective, behavioral, cognitive and perceptual components.
-We specialize in treating the following disorders:
+Mental Health Disorders are psychological conditions marked by seriously impaired psychological and social functioning.
+Adolescents diagnosed with severe Mental Health Disorders are often unable to function effectively at home or in the community.
+Mental health disorders sometimes consist of a combination of affective, behavioral, cognitive, and perceptual components.

 Recognizing Mental Health Disturbances in Teens